This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 As part of these assessments, lenders have to “stress test” a landlord’s entire portfolio rather than just the property they’re lending against.
 Consequently, it can take them longer to approve mortgages for landlords and the amount landlords are able to borrow may be reduced if they can’t stand up to the scrutiny.
 The changes also hinder landlords from using the equity in their existing portfolio to fund further property purchases.

 Limited companies must ensure they register for Corporation Tax as soon as they start trading.
-Buy-to-let limited companies must also pay Stamp Duty Land Tax (SDLT) on properties bought in England and Northern Ireland.
+Buy to let limited companies must also pay Stamp Duty Land Tax (SDLT) on properties bought in England and Northern Ireland.
 Limited companies pay a 3% surcharge on top of the standard Stamp Duty rate.
-Learn more about Stamp Duty second home rates in our guide.
+Learn more about Stamp Duty second property rates in our guide.

 Everyone’s circumstances are different when it comes to buying property.